 SunSmart’s mission is to reduce skin cancer incidence, morbidity and mortality through a targeted prevention and early detection program.

-Jointly funded by Cancer Council Victoria and the Victorian Health Promotion Foundation (VicHealth) since 1988, the SunSmart program leads the world in skin cancer prevention.
+Jointly funded by Cancer Council Victoria and the Victorian Government, the SunSmart program leads the world in skin cancer prevention.

 Internationally, Cancer Council Victoria has been designated a World Health Organization (WHO) Collaborative Centre for Ultraviolet Radiation since 2004.
 Supporting SunSmart at Cancer Council Victoria is the Prevention Division, the Centre for Behavioural Research in Cancer, the Cancer Epidemiology Centre and the Cancer Information and Support Service.

-- Improve skin cancer prevention awareness, knowledge, attitudes and behaviour in priority populations
+- Improve and monitor skin cancer prevention awareness, knowledge, attitudes and behaviour.

-- Advocate for measures that aim to reduce the health and economic burdens of skin cancer.
+- Advocate for strategies that aim to reduce the health and economic burdens of skin cancer.

 30 years of commitment and partnerships with VicHealth, government, key partners and community agencies has seen huge changes in social norms and health including: